cdfoundation/sig-interoperability/docs/pipelines-terminology.md

 #### Deploy Stage
 * Semantics: Deploy software artificats and documentation to any environment other than the pipeline environment.
 Verify successful deployment.
 * Aliases: Install
-* Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Deployment KPIs
+* Inputs: Deployment Configuration, Software Source, Binary Source, Generated Software, Generated Binaries, Deployment KPIs
 * Outputs: Deployment Records, Deployment Reports, Secrets to access deployed resources
 * Other Results and Side Effects: Documentation hosted in a review, staging or production environment.
 Software running in a review, staging or production environment.
 Deployment KPIs might influence how the deployment proceeds; for example, for Canary or Blue/Green deployments.

+#### Operations Stage
+* Semantics: monitoring of deployed assets
+* Aliases:
+* Inputs: Deployment and Monitoring Configuration, Artifact Versions, Operational Metrics, Vulnerability and Security Updates
+* Outputs: Operational Metrics, Alerts, Bug Reports, Logs
+* Other Results and Side Effects: Automated Rollbacks, Vulnerability Mitigation via Rebuild / Redeploy, Human Interventions

 #### Inputs and Outputs for Pipeline Stages